FedRAMP/docs/docs/authorization-data-sharing.md

 ### FRA-ADS

-**Purpose:** This Technical Assistance helps stakeholders understand the intent behind the requirements in the FedRAMP _authorization data_ Sharing Standard.
+**Purpose:** This Technical Assistance helps stakeholders understand the intent behind the requirements in the FedRAMP Authorization Data Sharing process.

 **Disclaimer:** Every cloud service provider is different, every architecture is different, and every environment is different.
 Best practices and technical assistance MUST NOT be used as a checklist.
 All examples are for discussion purposes ONLY.